Why consult?

 Which professional should you consult?

 Different professionals often work together to maximize results.
-If in doubt, we recommend that you first consult a physiotherapist so that they can assess your needs and the treatments required for your muscle pain.
-If necessary, they will recommend other professional(s) to consult in order to optimize your rehabilitation.
+If you’re unsure, we recommend consulting a physiotherapist first so they can assess your needs and the most appropriate treatments for your muscle pain.
+If necessary, they will recommend the appropriate professional(s) to help optimize your rehabilitation.

 Why consult a physiotherapist?